 The Aurora is a majestic museum ship that played an important role during the February and October Revolution.
 The Aurora is now permanently moored in St. Petersburg (about a kilometer away from Peter and Paul Fortress).
 After extensive renovation works, it is now open to visitors again.

-14. Cabin of tsar Peter the Great
+14. The cabin of Tsar Peter the Great

-Another historic place you might want to visit is the ancient cabin of tsar Peter the Great.
+Another historic place you might want to visit is the ancient cabin of Tsar Peter the Great.
 The small wooden house was the first “palace” in St. Petersburg and in fact the very first building.
 It is now enshrined in red bricks and was used by the Tsar between 1703 and 1708 while he supervised the construction of the new imperial city.

 15. Yeliseev Emporium